veyh/AutoPTT/README.md

 # AutoPTT

-[AutoPTT](https://autoptt.com/) is a Windows application that presses and releases your push-to-talk key based on voice activity.
+[AutoPTT](https://autoptt.com/) is a Windows application that turns Push-to-Talk into Voice Activation, or vice versa.
+Among other things.

 **This repo is issue tracking and documentation only.**